oxfordmmm/NEKSUS_ont_hybrid_assembly_comparison/README.md

 ## Summary

 This repo contains the extended Methods (below) and Nextflow pipeline (assembly_comparison_pipeline_v2.tar.gz) used to compare Nanopore long-read only with hybrid bacterial genome assembly for Enterobacterales.
-This analysis was a pilot study for the NEKSUS study (National *E. coli* and *Klebsiella* Bloodstream Infection and CPE Surveillance Study), and was presented at the 2025 Congress of the European Society of  Clinical Microbiology and Infectious Diseases as an ePoster.
+This analysis was a pilot study for the NEKSUS study (National *E. coli* and *Klebsiella* Bloodstream Infection and CPE UK Surveillance Study), and was presented at the 2025 Congress of the European Society of  Clinical Microbiology and Infectious Diseases as an ePoster.

 ## Contents